Frequently Asked Questions

 Employees hired on the first day of the month are eligible for benefits on their date of hire.
 Employees hired on the second day through the last day of the month are eligible for benefits on the first day of the month following their date of hire.
 For example, if you were hired on June 1, your benefit eligibility would begin that day.
 If you were hired on June 2, your benefit eligibility would begin July 1.

-My spouse is covered under his/her employer’s group health plan.
-If he/she loses coverage from his/her employer, do I need to wait until open enrollment to add him/her as a dependent on my plan?
+My spouse/domestic partner is covered under his/her employer’s group health plan.
+If they lose coverage from their employer, do I need to wait until open enrollment to add him/her as a dependent on my plan?

 Yes, PEBP requires all retirees who are eligible for premium-free Medicare Part A to enroll in Part A coverage.
 PEBP also requires retirees to purchase Medicare Part B coverage at age 65 (or under age 65 if Medicare eligible due to a disability), regardless of whether a retiree qualifies for free Part A.